 The shape of the ear

-Because of its shape a dog’s ear is particularly prone to an overgrowth of fungi and yeast.
-The ear canal drops vertically down from the outside and then makes a right-hand turn towards the inner ear.
+Because of its shape, a dog’s ear is particularly prone to holding moisture providing a perfect environment for overgrowth of bacteria and yeast.
+The ear canal drops vertically down from the outside and then makes a 90-degree turn towards the inner ear.
 It is at this kink in the ear canal where most of the problems start: it is a dark, warm and moist environment.
-Perfect for fungi and yeast.
+Perfect for bacteria and yeast.

 The only way for the inner ear to be inspected (and if necessary cleaned) is by a vet, but we can still do our bit.
-At home we can make sure the pinna (the part we can see) and the bit around the ear canal are kept clean, because by doing this we are reducing the risk that a nasty bug from the outside doesn’t manage to get into the ear.
+At home we can make sure the pinna (the flap of the year), the bit around the ear canal, and the vertical ear canal are kept clean, because by doing this we are reducing the risk that a pathogen from the environment doesn’t manage to multiply in the ear.

 Some ears are cleaner than others

 Breeds with heavy, floppy ears are prone to infections because the ear pinna makes a covering for a warm and dark environment.
-They have dirtier, smellier ears than dogs without floppy ears.
-Breeds with floppy ears include the basset hound, dachshund and beagle.
+They have moister, smellier ears than dogs without floppy ears.
+Breeds with floppy ears include the Basset hound, Dachshund and Beagle to name a few.

 Breeds with long, hairy ears are also more susceptible to infections since the hairs inside the ear trap more debris and wax.
-Breeds with hairy ears include the poodle, Shih Tzu, schnauzer, Maltese and Bichon.
+Breeds with hairy ears include the Poodle, Shih Tzu, Schnauzer, Maltese and Bichon Frise.

-Breeds with long ears that like to swim in water are also at risk, since most viral and fungal infections will enjoy warmth, dark and moisture.
-Breeds that enjoy swimming include the Labrador, golden retriever and Portuguese water dog.
+Breeds with long ears that like to swim in water are also at risk, since most bacterial and yeast infections will enjoy warmth, dark and moisture.
+Breeds that enjoy swimming include the Labrador, Golden Retriever and Portuguese Water dog.

-Before we run through the steps for how to clean a puppy’s ears it is worthwhile to list a few homespun ideas for cleaning puppy’s ears that should be avoided:
+Before we run through the steps for how to clean a puppy’s ears it is worthwhile to list a few considerations for cleaning puppy’s ears that should be avoided:

 - Pour any type of homemade solution into your puppy’s ears.
 Some websites recommend solutions of vinegar or peroxide poured or dropped into the ear in order to clean it.
-Do not follow this remedy because it could damage your puppy’s hearing for good.
+Do not follow this remedy because it could damage your puppy’s ear canal for good.

 Some veterinarian practices may recommend solutions such as an aural cleanser which you may use for certain conditions (such as a build-up of wax).
 These solutions are designed for internal use and the specific directions for application should be clear from the bottle.
 They should not be over-used.